Monday, July 29, 2019

 LW: Pat Nevin (Scotland)

 In a 20-year career, Pat Nevin played for Clyde, Chelsea, Everton, Tranmere Rovers, Kilmarnock and Motherwell as a winger.
 He played with Kerry Dixon in the 1980's with Chelsea.
 He was the Chelsea Player of the Year: 1983–84, 1986–87.
 He joined Everton in 1989, but never recaptured the form at Chelsea.
-Capped 28 times for Scotland between 1986 and 1996, but only managed to attend Euro 1992.
+He was capped 28 times for Scotland between 1986 and 1996, but only managed to attend the European Championship in 1992.

 Pat Nevin